xsthunder/rss-reborn/README.md

 ## Notes

-`./nb/*uncurl.*` is from [spulec/uncurl: A library to convert curl requests to python-requests.](https://github.com/spulec/uncurl) with small twist.
+1. `./nb/*uncurl.*` is from [spulec/uncurl: A library to convert curl requests to python-requests.](https://github.com/spulec/uncurl) with small twist.
 For detailed infomation please see [Allow adding requests keyword arguments using kargs by xsthunder · Pull Request #30 · spulec/uncurl](https://github.com/spulec/uncurl/pull/30) which has been merged.
+1. set request timeout is at `bili`

 ## 使用时间